Back to School Stress Management Tips

 - Encourage enjoyable activities and hobbies, such as art, playing an instrument, journaling, drama, sports, etc., so they are not constantly focused on their phone or computer.

 - If possible, make an effort to get to know your child’s friends.
 Having a positive peer group is important for the development of identity and learning how to maintain good relationships.
 Try to respect your child’s privacy and choices, while also taking an interest in who they are spending their time with.
 Encourage them to have friends over to your home, assuring them you will give them space and not “hover”.

 - Try family activities such as bowling, game night, mini golf, etc. Have fun together!
 Your child may be resistant to this, but encourage them to try it once and see how it goes.
 Usually, they will enjoy it and it’s a great way to bond with them in a positive way.

 - Set reasonable limits to phone and screen/game time and have a conversation about why you are doing this.
 Be open to their ideas and feelings about it, and create reasonable compromises when possible.
 Be very clear up front about specific consequences for not following the rules.

 - Counseling-if your child seems to have significant and ongoing anxiety or depression or other emotional challenges, seek out a psychotherapist in the community or contact your child’s guidance counselor for referrals.
 Talk to your child about your concerns and why you think counseling might be helpful.

 - Adolescent Counseling Services provides counseling on-site at school and also has a Community Counseling Center with offices in Redwood City and Palo Alto.
-The Program Director is Connie Mayer, and she can be reached at email@example.com or 650-424-0852.
+For more information or to schedule an appointment, please contact the Intake Coordinator at 650.424.0852 x104 .